How to Play Drums in Church (Controlling Volume and Performance Tips)

-Playing drums in church can be incredibly rewarding.
-This articles includes some techniques to use, ways you can prepare, and very importantly, how to play with the appropriate volume and dynamics.
+Playing drums in a church can be incredibly rewarding.
+However, there are certain things to keep in mind like which techniques to use, ways you can prepare, and very importantly, how to play with the appropriate volume and dynamics.

-We’re going to go through some great tips for how to play drums for worship.
+I’m going to go through some great tips for how to play drums for worship.
+Keep in mind that playing drums in a church is a whole different experience and requires a different approach.

 1. Keep it Simple